VerboLabs

 10. Oromo

 Oromo speakers represent a significant consumer market within Ethiopia’s growing economy.
-Recent political reforms have elevated Oromo’s status, creating new opportunities for media, education, and business communications in the language.
+Recent political reforms have elevated the Oromo’s status, creating new opportunities for media, education, and business communications in the language.

 As Ethiopia continues to liberalize its economy, professional Oromo translation services will become increasingly valuable for organizations seeking to engage with this substantial population segment.